chrismurrph/default-db-format/README.md

 `check` makes sure that every join is an Ident or a vector of Idents.
 Conversely the one thing you don't want to see in a join is `{:db/id whatever}`.

 You may have denormalized value objects in your data.
 Unless this library is told about these it will either incorrectly report a problem or let the data pass when it ought not.
 Simple hash maps are supported as value objects as long as they are specified in the config.
 Thus in the forthcoming example code `:okay-value-maps` is a set with `[:r :g :b]` in it.
 It is a vector that is used to recognise maps.
-Thus for example `{:g 255 :r 255 :b 255}` will no longer be interpreted as a missing Ident.
+So for example `{:g 255 :r 255 :b 255}` will no longer be interpreted as a missing Ident.
 Vectors are also supported as value objects with `:okay-value-vectors`.

 Apart from hash maps, *false negatives* can still occur if you keep complex objects in your state.
 To remedy this **default-db-format** has been hard coded to accept common complex objects, for example `(chan)` and dates.
 But for other complex types the user has the ultimate say because a predicate function can be supplied.
-This function accepts the value and is supposed to return logical true if it is an acceptable particular complex, logical false otherwise.
+This function accepts the value and is supposed to return logical true if it is an acceptable complex object, logical false otherwise.
 If you wanted to allow dates you could supply this map entry:

 ````clojure
 :acceptable-table-value-fn?